AshenOneme/SSIDM/README.md

 </div>

 ⚠️⚠️⚠️
-> **_I am pleased to report the publication of my first article on automated design using a diffusion model: https://doi.org/10.1016/j.tws.2025.113865._**
+> **_I am pleased to report the publication of my first article on automated design using diffusion models https://doi.org/10.1016/j.tws.2025.113865._**

 <!-- 反向设计 -->
 * ## **_SSIDM for energy-dissipating wall generation_**